How To Make Rose Water:

 It's surprisingly easy to learn how to make rose water, considering the fact that you're creating a home still and steam distilling roses and water.

-If you'd like, here's the tags I made for my rose water gifts, just click here for the FREE PRINTABLE GIFT TAG ...
+If you'd like free printable gift tag for your homemade rose water, below is a gift tag I made for my rose water gifts...
 I printed mine on a cream colored linen textured printing paper (the kind for resumes) which turned out nice.

 So here it is... how to make rose water with your very own rose petals!